 Grip strength and health can be a really important thing for martial artists.
 Grip intensive arts such as Judo, Brazilian Jiu-Jitsu, Shuai Jiao, and other Grappling Arts, all require/build grip strength, and put a great deal of wear and tear on the fingers.
 Today I'm going to show you the methods I use to keep my grips not only strong, but healthy.
 For strengthening: exercises like rope...

 This was truly one of my most hated throws.
-In 2009, on one of my semi-annual sojourns to San Diego to train with my Mantis Boxing teacher at the time, I was introduced to this personal menace.
+In 2009, on one of my semi-annual sojourns to San Diego to train with my Mantis Boxing coach at the time, I was introduced to this personal menace.

 The primary purpose of this trip, was for my teacher to share with me the 20 throws of Mantis Boxing that his 8-Step Mantis Boxing teacher had...